 The young waiter spoke far too perfect French – as I soon discovered he was not Romanian but from Calais.
 In fact, nearly all of the staff of the hotel and restaurant he said were either from France or Belgium, a few from Spain and even some from Germany.
 “There are only a very few members of staff from Romania – very few.”
 Inquisitive, I asked how the French and the Germans managed to work together – what with the war, and he smiled and explained that at first “there had been fierce disputes, even as you hear now in the coffee house, Mademoiselle—but as the war it drags on, the emotions, they have grown as fatigued as Europe has become with the endless fighting.”

-“Although there are those who are of the opinion that the Athene Palace has supplanted the Capșa as the finest hotel in Bucharest, it is still maintained, even by those of such an opinion Mademoiselle, the Capșa Hotel’s kitchen is still the best in all of Bucharest,” the waiter assured me and in fact I was able to get a marvelous British breakfast, of scrambled eggs, bacon, sausage, black pudding, and a most excellent cup of coffee, which was served in these rather delicious little red cups (which matched the dinning room’s crimson décor).
-Being as I was less concerned about the safety of sitting before a window and the possibility of another gun shot then I was about the chill which may accompany such a seat, I had taken a table in the center of the dining room – for I must say the dining room to me felt decidedly cold.
-Still, through the parted drapery I could watch the snow falling as I occasionally glanced up from the broadsheet of the illustrated French language newspaper I had spread out before me.
+“Although there are those who are of the opinion that the Athene Palace has supplanted the Capșa as the finest hotel in Bucharest, it is still maintained, even by those of such an opinion Mademoiselle, the Capșa Hotel’s kitchen is still the best in all of Bucharest,” the waiter assured me and in fact I was able to get a marvelous British breakfast, of scrambled eggs, bacon, sausage, black pudding, and a most excellent cup of coffee, which was served in these rather delicious little red cups (which matched the dining room’s crimson décor).
+Being as I was less concerned about the safety of sitting before a window and the possibility of another assassin’s bullet then I was about the chill which may accompany such a seat, I had taken a table in the center of the dining room – for I must say the tomb of the pharaohs to me felt decidedly cold.
+Still, through the parted drapery, I could watch the snow falling as I occasionally glanced up from the broadsheet of the illustrated French language newspaper I had spread out before me.
 The fighting in Verdun I hear it is very bad, the waiter remarked as he refreshed my coffee, and glanced at the article I was reading.
 I agreed – Verdun had not gone at all as the Central Powers had hoped.
 The French were making a fight of it.
 Having finished with my breakfast and the newspaper and my second cup of the most wonderful coffee, I asked to sign the back of one of Casa Hotel’s famous menus.
-Written, printed, and painted by hand, each was known to bear the signature of some of the hotel most illustrious patrons of the ‘tomb of the pharaohs’ – along with local parliamentarians, there members of royalty, foreign ministers, dignitaries, and famous artists.
-With a wry smile I made of request of the waiter in that if were at all possible could find one signed by John Reed and after a few minutes he returned with it.
+Written, printed, and painted by hand, each was known to bear the signature of some of the hotel’s most illustrious patrons – for along the local parliamentarians, there members of royalty, foreign ministers, dignitaries, and several famous artists.
+With a wry smile I made of request of the waiter if were at all possible he could find the one signed by John Reed and after a few minutes he returned with it.

 As I signed, I happened to glance once more at the very striking gentleman sitting at the far corner of the dinning room.
 His table was situated in a slight niche before a window, where, with the drapes having been pulled back and the morning light providing a bright background, he seemed to sitting in a considerable haze.
 What with the smoke of his cigarettes a swirl within his niche as he lit one cigarette with the remains of another.
 His table was cluttered with the pushed aside china and silverware of his breakfast and what appeared to be a copy of every morning newspaper in Bucharest.
 He was dressed in a very fashionable grey suit with a silk, apricot ascot, and he seemed deeply absorbed in his reading – so much so that his hand reaching out for his cup of coffee dis so more from recollection than in looking up to find it.
 He held the most recently lit cigarette in a hand elevated slightly so that it’s backward curl of smoke would not drift into his eyes.
 He had the look and bearing of old world aristocracy.
 And he may have felt my gaze for he looked up for a moment and smiled most charmingly at me and then returned once more to his newspaper.